Indus Waters Treaty: Provisions

 Both countries agreed in the treaty to exchange data and co-operate in the optimum use of water from the Indus system of rivers.
 For this purpose, the treaty creates the Permanent Indus Commission, with a commissioner appointed by each country.
 It would follow the set procedure for adjudicating any future differences and disputes arising over the implementation or interpretation or breach of the treaty.
 The commission has survived three wars and provides an ongoing mechanism for consultation and conflict resolution through inspection, exchange of data, and visits.
 The commission is required to meet at least once a year to discuss potential disputes as well as cooperative arrangements for the development of the Indus system of rivers.
 Per article VIII (8), both commissioners together shall submit an annual report to both countries on its works.

 Either party must notify the other of plans to construct any engineering works which would affect the other party and provide data about such works.
 Salal dam was constructed after entering a mutual agreement by both countries.
 Tulbul Project is pending for clearance for decades even after protracted discussions between India and Pakistan.
-In cases of dispute or disagreement, Court of Arbitration (CoA) or a neutral technical expert respectively is called in for arbitration.
+In cases of dispute or disagreement, Court of Arbitration or a neutral technical expert respectively is called in for arbitration.
 Technical expert's ruling was followed for clearing the Baglihar power plant and CoA verdict was followed for clearing the Kishanganga Hydroelectric Plant.
 Pakistan is claiming violation of the treaty regarding 850 MW Ratle Hydroelectric Plant and asked for the establishment of a CoA whereas India asked for the appointment of a Neutral Expert.
 India has not yet raised any violation of Article II of IWT by Pakistan though Pakistan is using groundwater for various uses in the basin area of Ravi and Sutlej before these rivers finally cross in to Pakistan.
 Pakistan also constructed river training works in such a manner to reduce river flooding in its area and enhance flooding in Great Rann of Kutch area of India violating Article IV(3a).
 Pakistan raising disputes and approaching the CoA against Indian projects, could result in the abolition of the IWT when its provisions are interpreted in detail by the CoA verdicts.